Latch/open-door-documentation/docs/Onboarding/prerequisites.md

 ### OpenDOOR Client Directory tree root

-A Door Admin will create the Directory tree root associated with the Client you work for.
+A Door Admin will create the Directory tree root associated with the Door Client Account.
 This is the starting point for the tree that represents

 ### Administrator Role Assignment on the account node to the client's

-A Door Admin will assign you an Administrator Role that offers management permissions for your Client's Directory tree, starting from its root.
+A Door Admin will assign to you an OpenDOOR Administrator Role that grants management permissions to your Client Directory tree root, and subsequently to the subtree.

 ### Machine User (incl client ID & secret) - MVP

 OpenDOOR API requests are authenticated using a custom HTTP Header, `x-door-auth`...

 <br />